qingstor/qscamel/README.md

 access_key_id: example_access_key_id
 # secret_access_key is the secret_access_key for qingstor.
 secret_access_key: example_secret_access_key

 # storage class is the storage class used for qingstor.
 # Available value: STANDARD, STANDARD_IA
 # Default value: STANDARD
 storage_class: STANDARD
+# multipart boundary size controls when qingstor will use multipart
+# unit is Byte ，when file size is bigger then this value, qscamel
+# will use multipart API.
+# Available value: 1 ~ 5368709120
+# Default value: 67108864
+multipart_boundary_size: 67108864
 ```

 ### Endpoint qiniu